IBM/ibm-satellite-storage/config-templates/netapp/netapp-trident/20.07/README.md

 ## Prerequisites

 Before installing Trident make sure that you have:
    * Access to a supported NetApp storage system.
+Detailed instructions for configuring NetApp storage can be found on the [NetApp website](https://docs.netapp.com/us-en/ontap/task_configure_ontap.html)
    * Ensure any aggregates used by Trident are explicitly assigned to the svm.
    ### Example:
    ```sh